microsoft/bond/README.md

 Instead of `cmake` you can also use `cmake-gui` and specify configuration settings in the UI.
 This configuration step has to be performed only once.
-From then on you can use the generated solution `build\bond.sln` from Visual Studio or build from command line using `cmake`:
+From then on you can use the generated solution `build\bond.sln` from Visual Studio or build from the command line using `cmake`:

 ```bash
 cmake --build . --target
 cmake --build . --target INSTALL
 ```

-In order to build and execute the unit tests and examples run:
+To build and execute the unit tests and examples run:

 ```bash
 cmake --build . --target check -- /maxcpucount:8